thuber19/runalyzer/README.md

 3. Add capabilities: **HealthKit**, **Background Modes** (Uses Bluetooth LE accessories)
 4. Connect your iPhone and hit Run

+### Dependencies

+- [GRDB.swift (SQLCipher fork)](https://github.com/sqlcipher/GRDB.swift) — encrypted SQLite database via SPM

 ### Permissions needed

-- Bluetooth — to communicate with the sensor
+- Bluetooth — to communicate with BLE sensors
-- Health (optional) — to read workout data for comparison
+- Health — to read heart rate, HRV, steps, sleep, workouts, height, and biological sex

+## Security

+The database is encrypted at rest using SQLCipher (AES-256).
+The encryption key is a randomly generated 256-bit key stored in the iOS Keychain.
+User profile data (height, age, sex) is stored in the encrypted database, not in UserDefaults or plaintext files.

 ## BLE protocol

-The sensor exposes one GATT service with these characteristics:
+The IMU sensor exposes one GATT service with these characteristics:

 Service UUID: `264f9cc7-8f8a-4aad-878a-d3615d12dccc`